needle-mirror/com.unity.toonshader/Documentation~/Parameter-Settings.md

-# Shader Settings in the inspector window
+# Shader Settings in the Inspector Window

-The followings are all the **Unity Toon Shader** settings in the inspector window.
+The following are all the **Unity Toon Shader** settings in the Inspector window.

   * [Modes](Modes.md)
   * [Shader Settings](Shader.md)